fangzhangmnm/Dejavu-Adventurers/README.md

 Guard "*stern* Rules are rules.
 If you can't abide by them, then leave."
 Player "Captain, we understand the importance of your duty.
 Would a little compensation help you look the other way, just this once?"
 Guard "*raised eyebrow* Hugh?
-What are you implying?" dejavu.call "Take Item" ("player agrees to bribe the guard.") dejavu.narrator "Player offers a pouch of gold to Captain Galen."
+What are you implying?" dejavu_call "Take Item" ("player agrees to bribe the guard.") dejavu_narrator "Player offers a pouch of gold to Captain Galen."
 Guard "*hesitates, torn between duty and the gold.* Fine.
-But this better not come back to haunt me. *reluctantly* You have one day, and then you're out." dejavu.jump "Passed" ("Player have a proper document, a convincing reason and have bribed the guard.") # AI will determine which outcome the player achieved!
+But this better not come back to haunt me. *reluctantly* You have one day, and then you're out." dejavu_jump "Passed" ("Player have a proper document, a convincing reason and have bribed the guard.") # AI will determine which outcome the player achieved!

 # ...

 label .take_item:
-    $item=renpy.input("(debug only) What item do you want to give? \"no\" for not giving anything",length=1000) # We need to check player's inventory in actual game! if item=="no":
+    $ item=renpy.input("(debug only) What item do you want to give? \"no\" for not giving anything",length=1000) # We need to check player's inventory in actual game!
+    $ renpy.fix_rollback()
+    if item=="no":
-        history_narrator "Adventurer refuses to give the item" # The Guard will get mad at that.
+        dejavu_narrator "Adventurer refuses to give the item" # The Guard will get mad at that.
     else:
-        history_narrator "Adventurer gives [item] to the guard" "You lose [item]!"
+        dejavu_narrator "Adventurer gives [item] to the guard" "You lose [item]!"
         # player.item--
     return